 Gerald Joe Moreno used the word “alleged” in relation to my establishment of IRCA (Intercultural Research Centre of Anthropography).
 He was determined to stigmatise all protesters to his very questionable web tactics.
 The establishment of IRCA, in 1984, was mentioned on the author page of all my books published at Cambridge in the mid and late 1980s, a page which stated that “anthropography takes particular account of the heritages of non-Western peoples,” and more specifically designating “a cross-cultural relevance to Western, Islamic, Jewish, Indian, Chinese, and other culture-groups.”

 The Moreno attack asserted that I am “incapable of formulating a sober argument, let alone conducting any semblance of adequate or impartial research” (accessed 30/08/2008).
 The troll mandate can be overpowering.
-People who have read my books and websites have concluded that it is Gerald Joe Moreno whose argument led nowhere except to pro-Sai activism, a stance which has increasing difficulties attached.
+People who have read my books and websites concluded that Gerald Joe Moreno was the exponent whose argument led nowhere except to Pro-Sai activism, a stance which has increasing difficulties attached.

 22.13 Joe Moreno Libel in Publishing Terms

-Despite the explicit objection made in my Response to Moreno (paragraph six), the culprit neglected to revise his accusing assertion that I self-published through four imprints.
+Avoiding the explicit objection made in my Response to Moreno (paragraph six), the culprit neglected to revise his accusing assertion that I self-published through four imprints.
 This assertion was intended by Moreno as deadly stigma, designed to write me off as a mere vanity merchant.
-I only inaugurated two publishing imprints, and both of these gained some academic recognition.
+I only inaugurated two publishing imprints, both of which gained some academic recognition.
 Two imprints, not four.
 Those imprints are no longer current.

 The vehement Joe Moreno delighted in improvising such calculated snubs as: “Kevin Shepherd’s subject material interests a very small and exclusive reading population.”
 That belittling statement appeared, along with related assumptions, at the commencement of his libel against Citizen Initiative on saisathyasai.com.
-Moreno was ignorant of such matters as book distributors and library suppliers in different parts of the world, including America and India, who have transmitted my books to different populations since the 1980s.
+Moreno was ignorant of such matters as book distributors and library suppliers in different parts of the world, including America and India, where my books have been transmitted to different populations since the 1980s.
 Moreno was widely said to be addressing an audience of Sathya Sai Baba devotees, who were generally unfamiliar with the sources he reviled.

 22.14 Joe Moreno Insults Academics on Wikipedia